florind/inception-serving-sb/Readme.md

-# Serving trained Tensorflow models in production with Spring Boot
+# 0 to image recognition with Tensorflow in 60 seconds

 TL;DR: for the impatient ones wanting to have a web service for image recognition without any Tensorflow prerequisites: run ```./gradlew fetchInceptionFrozenModel bootrun```, navigate to http://localhost:8080 and upload an image.
 The backend will categorize the image and output the result along with the probability.